 This course is a study of human behavior with an emphasis on emotional and mental abnormalities and modes of treatment incorporating the nursing process.
 Prerequisite: Completion of or concurrent enrollment in VNSG 1362, VNSG 1136, VNSG 1432.

-VNSG 1160 CLINICAL I-A

-CRT HRS:01LEC HRS:00OFF CAMPUS LAB HRS:06This course is a health-related work-based learning experience that enablesthe student to apply specialized occupational theory, skills, and concepts.Direct supervision is provided by the clinical professional.Prerequisite: Admission to the Vocational Nursing Program.

-VNSG 1161 CLINICAL I-B CRT HRS:01 LEC HRS:00

-LEC HRS:00 OFF CAMPUS LAB HRS:06
+VNSG 1160 CLINICAL I-A CRT HRS:01 LEC HRS:00 OFF CAMPUS LAB HRS:06

 This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-Prerequisite: Admission to the Vocational Nursing Program.
+Prerequisite: Admission to the Vocational Nursing

+VNSG 1161 CLINICAL I-B CRT HRS:01 LEC HRS:00 OFF CAMPUS LAB HRS:06

+This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+Direct supervision is provided by the clinical professional.